taskiq-python/taskiq/docs/guide/architecture-overview.md

 # Architecture overview

-Taskiq has very simple structure.
+Taskiq has a very simple structure.
 On the client side all messages are sent by `kickers` using `brokers`.
-On the worker side all messages received by the `broker` and results are stored in result backends.
+On the worker side all messages are received by the `broker` and results are stored in result backends.

 On the sequence diagram it looks like this: